eddmann/eddmann.github.io/_posts/2014/2014-02-10-using-basic-auth-and-decorators-in-pythons-flask.md

 ---
 layout: post
 title: "Using Basic Auth. and Decorators in Python's Flask"
-meta: "Simple Flask example, with basic authentication using Python decorators"
+meta: 'Simple Flask example, with basic authentication using Python decorators'
 ---

 I have recently set aside some time to delve into the world of Python and all its Zen.
 Being a web-developer at heart I of-course had to look at the current options available to me.
 In this post I will be guiding you through creating a single-script web application using Flask and Basic access authentication.
 For simplicity I will assume that you have a working installation of either Python 2.7/3.3 and [virtualenv](http://www.virtualenv.org/en/latest/index.html).

 <!--more-->

 ## Project Setup